How are the social sciences responding to COVID-19?BackResources

 In this article, Wen Chen, LSE School of Public Policy, and LJ Silverman, Head of LSE Generate, explore some of the crucial ways in which social sciences have contributed to the response to COVID-19.

-Blog, Ent workshop series and The London School of Economics and Political Science
+Blog, Ent workshop series, Entrepreneurship and The London School of Economics and Political Science

 Behavioural policies helped to generate effective messaging on social distancing, while maintaining public trust, which is key to sustained public adherence through the duration of lockdowns and restrictions that will continue to be in place as lockdowns ease.
 For example, researchers at the University of Sussex, a member of the Aspect network, showed that COVID-19-prevention behaviour is boosted by simply adding one line to existing NHS and UK Government messaging.